Overview of surgical therapy of knee and hip osteoarthritis

 - Preferred Orthopedics of the Palm Beaches

-The goals of management of patients with osteoarthritis (OA) are to control pain and swelling, minimize disability, improve the quality of life, and help the patient develop his or her role in the management team.
+The goals of management of patients with osteoarthritis (OA) are to control pain and swelling, minimize disability, and improve the quality of life.
 Treatments should be individualized to the patient’s functional status, disease severity, occupational and vocational needs, and the nature of any coexisting medical problems.
 The patient’s expectations should be discussed to ensure they are realistic.